Using Easysoft Oracle ODBC driver XA support with IBM WebSphere MQ

 XA_CONNECTION_STRING = test1

-The entries that are of interest to us with respect to XA support are the ones named XA_ENLIST and XA_CONNECTION_STRING.
-The XA_ENLIST value is either set to 1 or 0, with 1 indicating that the connection should use the XA features.
-However once this is set for a entry, the connection can only be used with a Transaction Manager (in this case WebSphere MQ), so attempting to use the connection entry with a normal ODBC application will fail, as shown in this example:
+The XA_ENLIST value is either set to 1 or 0.
+1 turns on the XA features for the connection.
+When XA_ENLIST is set to 1, the connection can only be used with a Transaction Manager (in this case, WebSphere MQ).
+A normal ODBC application will fail, as shown in this example:

 $ isql -v ORACLE-XA